NativeScript/functional-tests-core/docs/settings.md

 Tests will fail if app load slower than the limit.
 If appLaunchTimeLimit is not specified it will be ignored and tests will not fail because app is slow.

-#### iOS specific settings
+#### iOS specific mobileSettings

-Those settings are reached through settings.ios.*, for example `settings.android.acceptAlerts`
+Those mobileSettings are reached through mobileSettings.ios.*, for example `mobileSettings.android.acceptAlerts`

 **testAppArchive**
 [Only for Simulators] Application package for simulators is actually a folder, so we took the decision to archive it in tgz file.